dianatdss/smart-pixel/README.md

 1. Install node modules: npm install
-2. Install expo cli globally: npm install expo-cli --global That's it.. now you can:
+2. Install expo cli globally: npm install expo-cli --global
-3. Run app: npm start or expo start
+3. That's it.. now you can run your app: npm start or expo start

 In order to run on a real device, you need to install Expo app on your phone.